BKG123/reelcraft/README.md

 1. **Content Extraction**: Fetches article content using FireCrawl
 2. **Script Generation**: Gemini AI converts the article into 7-15 scene scripts with visual keywords
-3. **Audio Generation**: Parallel generation of voice-over for each scene
+3. **Audio Generation**: Parallel generation of voice-over for each scene, with duration measurement
+4. **Audio-Driven Pacing**: Each scene's duration is set by its voiceover length (ensures natural speech)
-4. **Asset Download**: Concurrent download of images/videos from Pexels based on keywords
+5. **Asset Download**: Concurrent download of images/videos from Pexels based on keywords
-5. **Video Composition**: FFmpeg stitches assets together with audio, background music, and effects
+6. **Video Composition**: FFmpeg stitches visual assets to match audio timing, adds background music and effects

 ---